deng-gdb/eurostat-gdp/notes/dbt_notes.md

 ## 1. General suppositions.
 - It is supposed that the dbt project team contains separate dev and qa teams.
-- It is supposed that the dbt project has 3 environments: dev, qa and prod.
+- It is supposed that the dbt project has 3 basic environments: dev, qa and prod.
+- It is supposed that the dbt project has 1 additional continuous integration environment: ci.
-- It is supposed that each environment contains its own GitHub branch and DB schemas.
+- It is supposed that each basic environment contains its own GitHub branch and DB schemas.
   - dev environment contains:
       - GitHub branch: `dbt-dev`
       - DB schema: `eurostat_gdp_dev`